Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Discrete Robust Optimization

 \subsubsection{Numerical Study.}

-We compare two methodologies for the RTSPTW to evaluate the benefits of the combinatorial perspective provided by DDs.
+We compare two methodologies for the RTSPTW to evaluate the DD perspective.
 The first is akin to classical approaches to \ref{model:robust} and consists of applying Algorithm \ref{alg:stateaugmenting} using \ref{model:rtstpw} when deriving a new candidate solution (Step 5); we denote such a procedure by IP.
 The second approach is Algorithm \ref{alg:stateaugmenting} reformulated via decision diagrams, as developed in this section.
 We use a simple implementation of the pulse algorithm to solve each iteration of the constraint shortest-path problems over $\dd$ (see description in Appendix \ref{sec:pulse}).
 We denote our approach by DD-RO.
 As before, we focus on graphical description of the results, with all associated tables and detail included in Appendix \ref{sec:Tables}.
 The MILP models were solved in ILOG CPLEX 20.1.
-Source code is available upon request.
+Source code will be available at the Github repository.
 Finally, we remark that both IP and DD-RO can be enhanced using other specialized TSPTW and constrained shortest-path formulations; here we focus on their basis comparison with respect to Algorithm \ref{alg:stateaugmenting}.

 Our testbed consists of modified instances for the TSPTW taken from \citet{Dumas95}.
 In particular, we consider classical problem sizes of $n \in \set{40, 60}$ and time windows widths of $w \in \set{20,40,60,80}$, where a lower value of $w$ indicates tighter time windows and therefore less routing options.
 For each instance configuration, we incorporate an uncertainty set budget of $\Delta \in \set{4,6,8,10}$ and set the bounds for the service times as $l=0$ and $u=2$.
 To preserve feasibility we extend the upper time limit for all the nodes by $\Delta$ time units.
 We generate five random instance per configuration $(n,t,\Delta)$, thus 160 instances in total.